capnhowyoudo/Azure-Intune-How-To/Local_Account_Creation/Create_Local_Admin_Account.md

-# :construction: Under Construction :construction:

 # Create New Local Administrator Account

-It is recommended to create a custom local administrator account for workstations managed by Windows LAPS, while keeping the built-in "Administrator" account disabled.
-Here's why:

 1. **Security Best Practice**: The built-in "Administrator" account has a known Relative Identifier (RID) of 500, making it a predictable target for attackers.
 By creating a new account with a unique, randomized name, you add an extra layer of security through obfuscation, making it more difficult for automated attacks to target the account.